dmitrycello/yaglpp/assets/DETAILS.md

 gl::Renderbuffer rb; // Empty object before creation rb.renderbufferStorage(gl::ColorDepthStencilFormat::Rgb8, 800, 600); // Created single object
 ```
-The _reference object_ simply copies the id from another valid object, being used as temporary asset in another OpenGL context.
-It could be obtained from a single or reference object with **`share..`**, or from a multi-object with **`assing..`** methods:
+The _reference object_ simply copies the id from already created object.
+Being used as temporary asset in another OpenGL context, it cannot destroy the source object.
+It could be obtained from another single or reference object with **`share..`**, or from a multi-object with **`assing..`** methods:
 ```
 gl::Renderbuffers rbs; // Empty multi-object before creation rbs.genRenderbuffers(10);